utilitywarehouse/tflint-ruleset-kafka-config/rules/msk_topic_config.md

   See the [AWS docs](https://docs.aws.amazon.com/msk/latest/developerguide/msk-tiered-storage.html#msk-tiered-storage-constraints).

 When cleanup policy is 'compact':
-- 'retention.ms' must  not be specified in the config
+- 'retention.ms' must  not be specified in the config as it is misleading.
+It doesn't apply to compacted topics.
+See [definition](https://docs.confluent.io/platform/current/installation/configuration/topic-configs.html#retention-ms)
-- tiered storage must not be enabled
+- tiered storage must not be enabled as it is not supported for compacted topics.
+See [limitations](https://docs.aws.amazon.com/msk/latest/developerguide/msk-tiered-storage.html#msk-tiered-storage-constraints).

 ## Example